jwt-rs/jwt-ui/README.md

 ### Cargo

-If you have Cargo installed then you install JWT UI from crates.io
+If you have Cargo installed, you can install JWT UI from crates.io.

 ```bash
 cargo install jwt-ui --locked